-Finally, to maintain counts of all induced undirected subgraphs on three vertices, it suffices to solve a simple four-by-four system of linear equations relating induced subgraphs and non-induced subgraphs.
+Finally, to maintain counts of all induced undirected subgraphs of three vertices, it suffices to solve a simple four-byfour system of linear equations relating induced subgraphs and non-induced subgraphs.
 This allows one to keep counts of the induced subgraphs of every type with a constant amount of work in addition to counting triangles.
-Extending this to directed subgraphs of size three and undirected subgraphs of size four requires that we come up with a much larger system of equations, which characterize the combinatorial relationships between such types of subgraphs.
+Extending this to directed subgraphs of size three and undirected subgraphs of size four requires that we come up with a much larger system of equations (as can be seen at the end of sections three and four), which characterize the combinatorial relationships between such types of subgraphs.